bintangphylosophie/Improving-Employee-Retention-by-Predicting-Employee-Attrition-Using-Machine-Learning/README.md

 <br>

 **Key steps in this stage include:**
-## 1. Creating Column Target SatatusKerja
+## 1. Creating Column Target: SatatusKerja
 I create the column StatusKerja to serve as our label by defining 'Tidak Bekerja' for rows with a non-null value in `TanggalResign` (indicating resignation) and 'Masih Bekerja' for rows with a null value in `TanggalResign` (indicating active employment).
 And the other things are adjusting datatype and some feature extraction.

 ## 2. Column: Hiring